 Health Benefits Of Apples

-Apples are a great low-calorie source of vitamins C and A, fiber, phosphorus, and calcium!
+Apples are a great low-calorie source of vitamin A, vitamin C, potassium, fiber, phosphorus, and calcium!
 They also contain the flavonoid (a natural substance) called quercetin, which has anti-inflammatory and antihistamine properties1.
 If your dog will eat it, apple skin in particular contains much of those vitamins.
 It’s also perfectly safe to eat, just stick to organic apples.

 Remember to cut off and discard brown or rotten spots, just as you would for yourself.